 A great starting point when navigating how much to charge clients is thinking about the ideal amount of money you’d like to earn that falls in line with your experience.

-Let’s say you’ve got a year of experience under your belt and would like to take home the UK national average salary of £26,000.
+Let’s say you’ve got a year of experience under your belt and would like to take home a salary of £26,000.
 You’ll be looking to work for 225 days of the year, discounting weekends and 28 days holiday per annum.
 Your simple day rate is £115.55 (£26,000/225 working days).

 You can break this down even further and calculate your ideal hourly rate.
 Simply divide your day rate by the number of hours you aim to work each day.

 Don’t forget that these figures calculate billable time only.
 Some freelancers knock off additional days and class them as non-billable hours (time spent doing business admin, pitching for work, etc) to give themselves a higher and more appropriate day rate.
 You also need to consider other expenses, such as saving toward a pension and having some spare cash handy in case you fall ill.

 However much you decide to charge clients, remember that any income you make will, of course, be subject to taxation.
 You’ll also need to calculate in other general costs, such as rent, utility bills, supplies, and equipment.
 Remember that some of these costs can be counted as business expenses, meaning you can subtract them from your profits and, therefore, reduce the amount of tax you pay.